openshmem-org/openshmem-examples/README.md

 during the writing of the reference implementation.

 Executables are the same name as the source but with a ".x" extension.
-So to build the test for foo.c (or .cxx or .f90), do "make foo.x".
+So to build the test for foo.c or foo.cxx do "make foo.x" (ditto for deprecated Fortran examples foo.f90).